PavlaSt/ZuLib/README.md

 # ZuLib.cz
-This website was prepared as part of Czechitas HTML and CSS course
+This website was prepared as part of Czechitas HTML and CSS course.

+The web is published on [http://zulib.cz/](http://zulib.cz/)